Work hardening: Elastic and plastic deformation

 Work hardening is a consequence of plastic deformation, a permanent change in shape.
 This is distinct from elastic deformation, which is reversible.
 Most materials do not exhibit only one or the other, but rather a combination of the two.
 The following discussion mostly applies to metals, especially steels, which are well studied.
 Work hardening occurs most notably for ductile materials such as metals.
 Ductility is the ability of a material to undergo plastic deformations before fracture (for example, bending a steel rod until it finally breaks).

 The tensile test is widely used to study deformation mechanisms.
 This is because under compression, most materials will experience trivial (lattice mismatch) and non-trivial (buckling) events before plastic deformation or fracture occur.
 Hence the intermediate processes that occur to the material under uniaxial compression before the incidence of plastic deformation make the compressive test fraught with difficulties.

 A material generally deforms elastically under the influence of small forces; the material returns quickly to its original shape when the deforming force is removed.
 This phenomenon is called elastic deformation.
-This behavior in materials is described by Hooke's Law.
+This behavior in materials is described by Hooke's law.
 Materials behave elastically until the deforming force increases beyond the elastic limit, which is also known as the yield stress.
 At that point, the material is permanently deformed and fails to return to its original shape when the force is removed.
 This phenomenon is called plastic deformation.
 For example, if one stretches a coil spring up to a certain point, it will return to its original shape, but once it is stretched beyond the elastic limit, it will remain deformed and won't return to its original state.

 Elastic deformation stretches the bonds between atoms away from their equilibrium radius of separation, without applying enough energy to break the inter-atomic bonds.
 Plastic deformation, on the other hand, breaks inter-atomic bonds, and therefore involves the rearrangement of atoms in a solid material.

 Dislocations and lattice strain fields

 In materials science parlance, dislocations are defined as line defects in a material's crystal structure.
 The bonds surrounding the dislocation are already elastically strained by the defect compared to the bonds between the constituents of the regular crystal lattice.
 Therefore, these bonds break at relatively lower stresses, leading to plastic deformation.

 The strained bonds around a dislocation are characterized by lattice strain fields.
-For example, there are compressively strained bonds directly next to an edge dislocation and tensilely strained bonds beyond the end of an edge dislocation.
+For example, there are compressively strained bonds directly next to an edge dislocation and strained in tension bonds beyond the end of an edge dislocation.
 These form compressive strain fields and tensile strain fields, respectively.
 Strain fields are analogous to electric fields in certain ways.
 Specifically, the strain fields of dislocations obey similar laws of attraction and repulsion; in order to reduce overall strain, compressive strains are attracted to tensile strains, and vice versa.

 The visible (macroscopic) results of plastic deformation are the result of microscopic dislocation motion.
 For example, the stretching of a steel rod in a tensile tester is accommodated through dislocation motion on the atomic scale.